pedrosqra/proffy-web/README.md

-# :closed_book: Rodolfo
+# :closed_book: Proffy
-Application developed during Rocketseat's Next Level Week.
+Proffy is a react application developed during Rocketseat's Next Level Week.

 ## :question: About the project